corugnoll/Johnson_Prototype/documentation/Johnson_Prototype_Design_Spec.md

 ## Node States

 A node’s state should be visualized on the node.
+Node States can change if users click on them.

 | State | Behavior | Visualization |
 | :---- | :---- | :---- |